A User-driven Design Framework for Robotaxi: METHOD

 \subsubsection{Interview data analysis}

 We employed an inductive thematic analysis \cite{braun2006using}.
-Two authors independently analyzed half of the transcripts using an open coding approach \cite{corbin2014basics}, separately developing initial codebooks in which codes emerged organically to reflect users’ perceptions and experiences of robotaxi.
-Examples of initial codes included \textit{challenge–fixed pick-up point} and \textit{challenge–slow due to over-cautiousness}.
+Two authors independently analyzed half of the transcripts using an open coding approach \cite{corbin2014basics}, separately developing initial codebooks in which codes emerged organically to reflect users’ perceptions and experiences of robotaxis.
+Examples of initial codes included \textit{limited flexibility in pick-up point} and \textit{slow speed due to over-cautiousness}.
 The authors then engaged in an iterative process of comparison and discussion, and repeatedly revisited the transcripts to consolidate the two codebooks.
-More specifically, one codebook was used as a reference, with novel codes from the other incorporated as needed, while disagreements were resolved through multiple rounds of discussion.
+Disagreements were resolved through multiple rounds of discussion.
 We subsequently applied affinity diagramming \cite{muller2014curiosity} to organize conceptually related codes into higher-level themes to produce the final codebook.
-An example theme is \textit{challenge–limited flexibility}.
+An example theme was \textit{challenge–limited flexibility}.
 Because the analysis progressed through repeated cycles of coding, discussion, and refinement, codes functioned as an evolving analytic tool rather than a finalized outcome.
 Consistent with McDonald et al.~\cite{mcdonald2019reliability}, we did not calculate inter-rater reliability (IRR) given the iterative and process-oriented nature of our coding.
 All quotations were first translated from Chinese into English using Google Translate, after which the first author reviewed and refined the translations to ensure accuracy.